axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/footer-small/README.md

 ### activelanguage

 A string representing the key of the language that should be highlighted in the footer.
 Equivalent to the value of a `text` property in an item of the `languageitems` attribute.

+## Migration Notes

+From 1.x to 2.x. the necessary "key" property on the items was introduced.
+Not providing this key will break your component after upgrading.